RaviVaishnav20/TSAI-EVA5/Session 9 - Image_Augmentation_and_Class_Activation_Maps/README.md

 ### Observation
 - Model is overfitting
-- Acheive targeted accuracy in 8 epochs
+- Acheive targeted accuracy in 21 epochs
-- Dropout  and GhostBatchNormalization are not used in model ResNet18.
+- GradCam helps alot to find out why model predict the specific class.
-- Hypothesis by using dropout and GhostBatchNormalization we be able to solve overfitting issue
+- Albumentations is good for image augmentation.
+I tried different combination of transforms, activation map helps us to select transforms.